Free-Code-Camp-Indy/free-code-camp-indy.github.io/README.md

   * Save file with a `.sass` extension and precede filename with an `_` (eg `_filename.sass`)
   * Import file into `style.sass` file (eg `@import "filename"` - `_` and extension not required)

 1. CSS or SCSS syntax files:

   * Save file with a `.scss` extension and precede filename with an `_` (eg `_filename.scss`)
   * Import file into `style.sass` file (eg `@import "filename"` - `_` and extension not required)

+## Generate new mock "events" data
+By hosting through git pages we've lost the ability to use a server-side to hide away secret API keys.
+You should not commit secret API keys to a public repository.
+While we figure out a trusted solution (perhaps Lambda?), we must generate data and upload ".mock.json" files using your own API key.
+Note: you only have a limited number of API requests before you are shut down.

+1. Acquire an API key from Meetup.com by [visiting meetup's api key page](https://secure.meetup.com/meetup_api/key/)
+2. You must then populate an environment variable (heretofore ENV) called `MEETUP_API_KEY`.
+  * You can generate this per terminal window by running: `export MEETUP_API_KEY="replace this text with actual key"`.
+You can then test this by running `echo $MEETUP_API_KEY` to see the secret value you added.
+  * _Alternatively_ You can more permanently add this to your type of shell (e.g. `bash`, `zsh`)'s "runcom" (abbreviated `rc`) file!
+    1. Find out which type of shell you use (most likely `bash`) by running `echo $0`.
+Example run:
+    ```
+    > echo $0
+    -zsh
+    ```
+    2. Look for your shell's rc file in your home (`~`) directory by running `ls -a ~ | grep "shell name"` replacing `"shell name"` with the shell you identified in step #1.
+Example run:
+    ```
+    > ls -a ~ | grep "zsh"
+    .oh-my-zsh
+    .zsh-update
+    .zsh_history
+    .zshrc  # <-- Here it is!
+    ```
+    If you do not see a runcom file for your shell, make one (`touch ~/.shellrc` but replace `shell` with your shell from step #1 e.g. `touch ~/.zshrc`).
+Be sure to start the filename with `.`!
+    3. Open up the `.shellrc` you found in step #2 in your favorite editor.
+Once you do, find an appropriate spot to add `export MEETUP_API_KEY="replace this text with actual key"`.
+    4. Either open a new terminal tab or run `source ~/.shellrc` (again, replacing `shell` with your shell).
+You can then test the success of these operations by running `echo $MEETUP_API_KEY`.
+3. Run `npm run generate`.
+If you set the `MEETUP_API_KEY` correctly you _should_ not encounter errors.
+4. Feel free to commit the newly generate `free-code-camp-events.mock.json` data if it has been updated.
+Make sure you have not committed your API key or else you must *immediately* generate a new key!

 ## Assets

 [Google Drive](https://drive.google.com/drive/u/2/folders/0Bx3Axcu05dYsQW1raUFCSGM1Vzg) - *May have to request access*